-- Prepare a presentation about your research that is a maximum of 4 minutes long.
+- Prepare a presentation about your research that is maximum 4 minutes long.
 The presentation should be held in Swedish or English.
-You may use aids such as Powerpoint, props, clothing, videos etc. but bear in mind that you must be able to deliver the presentation on a stage in front of a live audience.
+You may use aids such as Powerpoint, videos, props, clothing etc. but bear in mind that you must be able to deliver your presentation on a stage in front of a live audience.

-- Record the presentation using a smartphone or similar.
+- Record the presentation using your smartphone or similar.
 We want to see a full body shot, as if you were delivering the presentation live.
 Don’t do any editing!
-The quality of the video does not matter, what’s important is that we can see and hear you.
+The quality of the video does not matter, however it is important that we can see and hear you.

-The selection is made by a jury (different to the jury for the final) that evaluates the submitted presentations on the basis of three key criteria:
+The jury evaluates the submitted presentations based on three key criteria:

-- RESEARCH – To what degree do you manage to describe the scientific process (question, method, results, etc.)?
-Please note that this step is not about evaluating the quality of the research.
+- RESEARCH – To what degree do you succeed in describing the scientific process (question, method, results, etc.)?
+Please note that this step is not evaluating the quality of your research.

-- INSIGHT/COMPREHENSION – To what degree do you manage to create drama in your presentation and what language do you use (easy/difficult words, vivid descriptions, etc.?
+- INSIGHT/COMPREHENSION – To what degree do you manage to create drama in your presentation?
+Your use of language (easy/difficult words, vivid descriptions, etc.)?

-- PRESENTATION – To what degree do you manage to engage the public throughyour body language, voice, movement, etc?
+- PRESENTATION – To what degree do you succeed in engaging the public through your body language, movement, voice, etc?

 If you get through to the final, you will be given additional coaching by a drama expert.
-Here, you’ll gain knowledge and experience which will be of benefit to you long after the competition is over!
+Here, you will gain knowledge and experience which will be beneficial to you long after the competition is over!
 Previous contestants have particularly appreciated this stage of the process.

-- If you get through to the final, you’ll be informed in late November.
+- If you get through to the final, you will be informed in late November.

-- You will get your presentation skills masterclass.
+- You will get a masterclass in presentation skills.
 Here, you will get help perfecting your presentation.
 The date and time will be decided in consultation with you.

-- The final takes place 16 December 2020 at Nalen in Stockholm.
+- The final takes place on 16th of December 2020 at Nalen in Stockholm.
 Count on being there all day.